DoESLiverpool/covid19/visor-designs/laser-cut/production.md

 `(technical role)`
 The current design is saved to the desktop in ECP format as `C:\Users\doesuser\DropBox\covid\hybrid-20_unified.ecp` – This file has all the cut settings, just open it up and cut.

 Sometimes the laser settings change.
 They should be: Power 70 and Speed 100.
+The settings are entered on the computer Lasercut software.
+The LCD screen on the laser cutter machine also shows Power and Speed but these can be ignored.

 This results in a cut time of about 20 minutes for 18 units, excluding loading and unloading.